srvstva/netflix-clone/README.md

 A simple netflix clone built with React & the movie database API's

+## Adding an API key

+Create a .env file and add a variable named REACT_APP_API_KEY=xxxxxxxx Make sure to replace xxxxxxxx with your api key

 ## Available Scripts

 In the project directory, you can run: